Updated for October 2021

 Now here, you’ll see two different options: High Efficiency and Most Compatible.
 If you’ve ever AirDropped or transferred your phone photos to your computer, you might notice that the file format is sometimes .HEIC.
 This means High Efficiency.

 The iPhone will default to High Efficiency because this will optimize space on your phone.
-If you struggle with low storage, then keep it as High Efficiency unless you REALLY need a high quality image.
+If you struggle with low storage, then keep it as High Efficiency unless you REALLY notice a difference in quality.
 Most Compatible will not compress your photo and will save it with a .JPG file format.

 Most of the time, you aren’t going to be able to tell the difference between the two formats.
 But, if you’re photographing something with a lot of detail like hair, pets, and artwork, you might notice that if you zoom in really close, your photo will be grainy.